gu-fan/autotype.vim/README.rst

     Then Paste
     ^_P

-:NOTE: local variables can not be used.
+:NOTE: Variables are only valid in it's Tag/Block.

-       You must use 'b:var' or 'g:var' instead.
+       You can use 'b:var' or 'g:var' for a global variable.

 Help Commands
 -------------